-- 4.B.9.
+- may be asked and shall be considered to encapsulate both the correct server question and the correct position question if asked by the serving team.
+For non-officiated play, a player may ask the opponent the same questions and the opponent shall respond with the appropriate information. - 4.B.9.
 The referee will confirm and correct, if necessary, that all players are in the correct position and the correct server has the ball before calling the score. - 4.B.9.a.
 If the referee or a player stops a rally in progress to correctly identify a player/position error, the rally shall be replayed.
 If a player stops a rally and incorrectly identifies a player/position error, it is a fault on the player who stopped the rally.
 If the referee stops a rally in progress and incorrectly identifies a player/position error, the rally shall be replayed. - 4.B.9.b.
-If a player/position error is identified after the rally has played out, the rally shall stand.

-Delete existing rules 4.B.9 and 4.B.10:
+If a player/position error is identified after the rally has played out, the rally shall stand. - 4.C.
+Readiness.
+Any player may indicate "not ready" prior to the start of the score being called. - 4.C.1.
+One of the following signals must be used to indicate "not ready": 1) raising the paddle above the head, 2) raising the non-paddle hand above the head, 3) completely turning their back to the net. - 4.C.2.
+After the start of the score being called, "not ready" signals will be ignored, unless there is a hinder.
+A player or team out of position is not considered a hinder